jacqueline-wong/CEE4530/Project/team10_final_report.md

 Figure 16: Graph of the volume of water treated until effluent concentration is 50% of influent concentration for lower flow rates.

+Even though the fact that the second-order polynomial curve fits the data nicely, this is still only an empirical model that calculated based on observations limited to the investigation.
+It does not explain any of the theory behind the physical-chemical processes that result in this pattern.

+Regardless, this data suggests that even though flow rate allows for more water to pass through the adsorption column at a given time, in order to best utilize the system, the lowest flow rate possible is the optimum choice in this scenario.
+In terms of real-life application, perhaps even on a large-scale, it would be best for treatment plants to operate the adsorption system with the lowest flow rate as possible that can still meet consumer needs.

 #### Conclusion ####

-[Jacqueline: Summarize the results in a few sentences.
+[Victor: Summarize the results in a few sentences.
 Connect this to the objectives]:#

 #### Suggestions / Comments ####